seznam/ima/docs/cli/ima.config.js.md

 Use this option for example in cases of asset upload to CDN, when the CDN URL is known beforehand (the public path can't be changed after the app is already built).

-If you want to serve your static files on different route (default is `/static`), customize the `staticFolder` option in `./server/config/environment.js` file and change `publicPath` option accordinly:
+If you want to serve your static files on different route (default is `/static`), customize the `staticFolder` option in `./server/config/environment.js` file and change `publicPath` option accordingly:

 ```javascript title=./server/config/environment.js
 module.exports = (() => {